 What are the benefits of using a loyalty program in hotels?

-Now that we’ve looked at what a hotel loyalty program is, let’s look at the benefits.
+Now that we’ve looked at what a hotel loyalty program is, as well as some of the best ones, let’s consider the benefits.

 Know your guest

-Any strategy should always be accompanied by numbers, and one of the benefits to having a rewards program is that you have those numbers at your fingertips.
-You can use these numbers and preferences to create a valuable guest profile, which will help you launch customized discounts and targeted privileges like upgrades.
+Any strategy should always be accompanied by data, and one of the benefits to having a rewards program is that you have this at your fingertips.
+You can use this to create a valuable guest profile, which will help you launch customized discounts and targeted privileges like upgrades.

-For example, you can use the guest’s geographic profile to target language preferences and make sure you have multilingual staff to greet them, as well as language-specific marketing materials.
-On the other hand, if the majority of your hotel loyalty program members are corporate, you can target the deals to fit their needs, such as airport shuttles, business center discounts, and spa services for them to relax when they’re not at meetings.
+For example, you can use the guest’s geographic profile to target language preferences and make sure you have multilingual staff to greet them, as well as share language-specific marketing materials.
+Or, if most of your hotel loyalty program members are corporate, you can target them with deals specifically desirable to them.
+This could include airport shuttles, business center discounts, or spa services for a welcome break from the workday.

 Attract frequent travelers

-Frequent travelers, especially corporate guests, are looking for ease of booking and are likely to repeat if they’re happy.
-On the plus side, they also tend to travel regularly to the same locations.
-So with the help of a rewards system, you are likely to attract these frequent travelers, because they tend to search out those hotels that offer perks for regular bookings.
+Frequent travelers, especially corporate guests, are looking for ease of booking and are likely to repeat if they are happy.
+As well as this, they also tend to travel regularly to the same locations.
+So, with the help of a loyalty program, you are likely to attract these frequent travelers, because they seek out hotels that will reward them for repeat bookings.

 Guest retention and cost effectiveness